+Dazed Digital: Loads of strong colour this time around, Kris!
 Kris Van Assche: A lot of brown and grey as an alternative as an alternative for black, and the red because it felt like the only true colour for this season...

+DD: Also a quite loose silhouette, were you thinking about comfort!
 Kris Van Assche: After the Summer show which was very fluid, I found doing the same for this season difficult because of the stiffer fabrics and there more layers.
 So we had to work with double sided cashmere to make the coats with no inside lining.

+DD: What other fabrics are you using?
 Kris Van Assche: A lot of it was cashmere, and some nice wools-

+DD: Was there a general idea behind the show?
 Kris Van Assche: To bring out the real classics of the male wardrobe, that's why there's pleated trousers, hats and trench coats for example.
 They're all real classics but we've always seen them in a stiff way so it was about loosening up all that.

+DD: Do you have a fave piece in the show?
 Kris Van Assche: The first outfit, the big brown over shirt with two big pockets, that's bringing the shirt to its most fluid!